Michelle Thatcher – CEO

-Originally from West Palm Beach Florida, Lauren attends the University of Central Florida, where she is working on her B.A in Environmental Science with a focus in Environmental law.
+Originally from West Palm Beach Florida, Lauren attends the University of Central Florida, where she is working on her B.A in Environmental Science with a focus in Environmental Policies.
 Working in customer service and as an office assistant, Lauren’s self-motivated and energetic personality, intuitive communication skills, and creative intellect have enabled her to be very successful.
 She facilitated change as a leader and motivator, while learning essential skills for the workplace that can help in any field.

 Albert Trujillo – Technology and Visual Media Developer

 Growing up in southern California, Albert Trujillo has always appreciated his surroundings through frequent camping trips to deserts, lakes, and mountains.
 It wasn’t until attending university that Albert truly developed a passion for the environment’s well being.